-We aim to bring together clinicians and researchers from across South Wales.
+We aim to bring together clinicians and researchers from across south Wales and beyond.

 We are one of the leading centres in the UK for initiating and co-ordinating research into Huntington’s disease.